fogus/spiel/wurfelspiel/cuckoo/README.markdown

 Design notes
 ============

-*Cuckoo* is clearly inspired by [Inside](http://boardgamegeek.com/boardgame/30179/inside), designed by [Henrik Morast](http://boardgamegeek.com/boardgamedesigner/9007/henrik-morast).
+*Pidan* is clearly inspired by [Inside](http://boardgamegeek.com/boardgame/30179/inside), designed by [Henrik Morast](http://boardgamegeek.com/boardgamedesigner/9007/henrik-morast).
 It started as a direct adaptation of Inside to a Spiel Mini set, but I found that less than inspiring.
 Instead, I tried to use the nature of the Spiel set's dicey nature to inform an Inside-like side-win majority theme.
 I hope that I succeeded.